pymupdf/PyMuPDF/docs/pixmap.rst

    .. attribute:: x

-      X-coordinate of top-left corner
+      X-coordinate of top-left corner in pixels.
+Cannot directly be changed -- use :meth:`Pixmap.setOrigin`.

       :type: int

    .. attribute:: y

-      Y-coordinate of top-left corner
+      Y-coordinate of top-left corner in pixels.
+Cannot directly be changed -- use :meth:`Pixmap.setOrigin`.

       :type: int